 Everything that has been said about personal injury to prison officers and prisoners applies equally to the hundreds of thousands of people who visit our prisons every year.

-If you are injured when visiting prison call Jefferies Solicitors for a free initial discussion on 0800 342 3206 today or get in touch with us online, we are not just expert in personal injury but they are qualified in prison law too – and that can make all the difference in the world of prisons.
+If you are injured when visiting prison call Express Solicitors for a free initial discussion on 0161 250 3599 or get in touch with us online, we are not just expert in personal injury but they are qualified in prison law too – and that can make all the difference in the world of prisons.